Netflix February 2017: Complete List Of Titles Leaving Netflix In February

-It’s that time again- time to find out which of our favorite titles will be leaving Netflix next month.
+It’s that time again; it’s time to find out which of our favorite titles will be leaving Netflix next month.

-According to Netflix’s official website, January 2017 marked a new record with the most movies and television shows leaving Netflix then years past, with more than 300 titles removed.
+According to Netflix’s official website, January, 2017, marked a new record with the most movies and television shows leaving Netflix than years past, with more than 300 titles removed.
 Luckily, it doesn’t appear as though as many titles will be leaving the streaming service in February.
 In fact, the majority of the movies and television shows that were cut were from the BBC.

 Over 50 movies are scheduled to be removed from Netflix in February. https://t.co/cJ5PL6cn90